Use CTAs in your press releases to increase reader engagement

 Do you need help writing your press releases?
 Pressfarm provides quality press release writing and distribution services as part of the Launch and Campaign packages.
 In addition to writing a winning press release for your brand, the experts at Pressfarm can also write engaging feature articles which will excite the media and drive action among your target audience.
-With a creative media kit, you can make a memorable impression for your brand.
+With a creative media kit, you can make a memorable impression on your brand.

 Beyond creating this quality content, the PR team at Pressfarm also has experience building personalized media lists to help you connect with the best journalists in your niche.
 With access to a media database of over 1 million journalists, bloggers, and influencers.
 You can continue doing targeted media outreach for up to a year.
 By signing up for Pressfarm’s PR services, you can create a buzz for your brand and reach a wider audience.